Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Adversarial Training

-For adversaries requiring training, such as adversarial policies, we usually consider a pre-train process of the untrained adversary $\xi_0$, with parameters $\phi_0$, until convergence within the environment $\Omega^{\pi_1}$.
-The procedure is described in Algorithm \ref{algo:adversary}.
-The parameters of the adversary $\xi_1$ after this training are denoted as $\phi_1$.
-For adversaries that do not require training, such as gradient-based attacks, we define $\xi_1$ as the adversary that calculates perturbations based on the gradient of parameters $\theta_1$ of the trained agent $\pi_1$.
+\paragraph*{Adversarial Policies}\ \\ For adversaries requiring training (such as adversarial policies), one considers the pre-training of the untrained adversary $\xi_0$, until convergence within the environment $\Omega^{\pi_1}$.
+The procedure is described in Algorithm \ref{algo:adversary}, resulting in a trained adversary $\xi_1$.

-Then, adversarial training of an agent $\pi$ results in an augmented agent $\pi_+$ with parameters $\theta_+$.
-This can be obtained, either with a fixed adversarial, or considering an adversary that is fine-tuned simultaneously with the protagonist agent, as described above.